Colindale: History

 By the end of the 19th century, cheap land prices made Colindale attractive to developers.
 Colindale Hospital was opened in 1898 as an asylum for the long-term sick of central London, and in 1907 The Government Lymph Establishment for making vaccines was built.
 By 1996 the majority of the hospital was closed, and by 2009 was mostly derelict.
 The site is now a housing development, consisting primarily of apartment blocks.
 Only the Grade II Listed administration buildings at the centre of the hospital site remain.

 In 1902, the British Library built a new depository for newspapers and periodicals on Colindale Avenue.
 Initially, material was merely stored at Colindale and transported into central London for consultation.
 However, the newspaper library reading room moved to Colindale in 1934.

 Hendon Tram Depot (site now occupied by Merit House, opposite Oriental City) was in 1910 the scene of the first trials in Britain of a trolleybus.
 This location eventually became Colindale Trolleybus Depot, from which route 645 operated until January 1962, when the depot was closed down and eventually demolished.
-Land behind the depot was used from 1959 to 1962 by the George Cohen 600 Group for scrapping the vast majority of London's fleet of 1891 trolleybuses.a relic of this period remains with the historic Tramshed building in Montrose Playing Fields.
+Land behind the depot was used from 1959 to 1962 by the George Cohen 600 Group for scrapping the vast majority of London's fleet of 1891 trolleybuses.

+During the mid 1950s, Colindale was nicknamed "The Red Belt" because of the large number of leading communists who had lived there, including Billy Strachan, Harry Pollitt, Reg Birch, and Peter Kerrigan.

 Manufacturing

 Garston's Ltd established a trunk factory in 1901, as well as a row of cottages called Leatherville.
 As such it is the first manufacturer 'in the Colindale'.
 By 1914 there was already housing between Colindale Avenue and Annesley Avenue, mostly to house the workers of such endeavours.

-During the First World War Colindale became an important centre of aircraft production.
+During the First World War, Colindale became an important centre of aircraft production.
 The Airco factory was, at the time, the largest aircraft manufacturing company in the world.

 Immediately after the First World War demand for aircraft declined, but a number of other manufacturing companies came to Colindale.
 General Motors took over some of the Airco buildings.
 Franco Illuminated Signs opened on Aerodrome Road in 1922, having made the lights for the Franco British Exhibition of 1908 (it was later abbreviated to 'Franco').
 It was best known for the neon signs found in Piccadilly from the 1920s to the 1970s.
 Frigidaire started in a wooden shack in Aerodrome Road, employing 11 people in 1923, and selling the first automatic household fridges in England.

 The reason why many of these and other companies chose Colindale was that there was land available for expansion.
 However, by 1923, when the tube railway reached Colindale, land prices had increased and factory expansion was not so easy, so some industries looked elsewhere for premises.
 In 1931, Frigidaire, for example, decided to build a new manufacturing plant to the west, on the A5 Edgware Road, and had moved its entire operations there by 1946.